FarisR99/Anime4K-Encoder/README.md

 ## Features

 * Encode videos with Anime4K shaders easily
-* Encode using x264 or x265
-* Encode using NVENC
+* Encode using x264, x265, NVIDIA NVENC or AMD AMF
 * Extract audio and subtitles automatically
 * Predefined profiles for Anime4K and ffmpeg